moiSentineL/ThoughtLogger/README.md

 And you are done!

-How to contribute: Give reviews and Pull up issues!
+How to contribute: Give reviews and pull up requests!

+And, improve the sourcecode.

 Thanks